 During the physical exam, your doctor will check your lymph nodes for swelling and use a stethoscope to listen carefully to the sounds your lungs make when you breathe.

 The most commonly used diagnostic tool for tuberculosis is a simple skin test.
 A small amount of a substance called PPD tuberculin is injected just below the skin of your inside forearm.
 You should feel only a slight needle prick.

 Within 48 to 72 hours, a health care professional will check your arm for swelling at the injection site.
 A hard, raised red bump means you're likely to have TB infection.
 The size of the bump determines whether the test results are significant.

 Results can be wrong

-A false-positive test may happen if you've been vaccinated with the bacillus Calmette-Guerin (BCG) vaccine.
+A false-positive test may happen if you've been vaccinated recently with the bacille Calmette-Guerin (BCG) vaccine.
 This tuberculosis vaccine is seldom used in the United States but is widely used in countries with high TB infection rates.

 False-negative results may occur in certain populations — including children, older people and people with AIDS — who sometimes don't respond to the TB skin test.
-A false-negative result can also occur in people who've recently been infected with TB but their immune system hasn't had time to react to the bacteria yet.
+A false-negative result can also occur in people who've recently been infected with TB, but whose immune systems haven't yet reacted to the bacteria.

 Treatments and drugs